 Rene Lysloff Director, UCR Gamelan Ensemble

 is an Associate Professor of Music (Ethnomusicology) at UC Riverside.
-He is co-editor of the book, Music and Technoculture (2003 Wesleyan Press), a collection of articles exploring issues related to changing technologies and their impact on cultural practices and epistemologies invloving music.
+He is co-editor of the book, Music and Technoculture (2003 Wesleyan Press), a collection of articles exploring issues related to changing technologies and their impact on cultural practices and epistemologies involving music.
 He has conducted research on traditional and contemporary arts in Central Java for about twenty years.
 Lysloff is an active composer and performer of digital music.

 University of California Institute for Research in the Arts Conference